 Frequently asked questions

 Do you have questions about the COVID-19 vaccine?
-Check out our vaccine FAQ section to find out about safety and efficacy of the vaccines, who is eligible for vaccination, how to obtain proof of COVID-19 vaccination, and more.
+Check out our vaccine FAQ section to find out about safety and efficacy of the vaccines, who is eligible for vaccination, and more.

 To learn even more, visit our COVID-19 vaccine resources page, or contact Public Health by calling 705.522.9200 (toll-free: 1.866.522.9200).

 If you are a health care provider read our Advisory Alerts for more information.